crashka/ratio-math/README.md

 would clearly answer the question, but even if we are not able to find one using brute force (and I have run the script out past `max_denom = 9900`), can we prove that a "middle of the pack" solution is possible for some maximum denominator value?
-Even if *theoretically* possible, does that mean the solution necessarily exists (I don't know that is a valid mathematical question—perhaps not).
+Even if *theoretically* possible, does that mean the solution necessarily exists (I don't know if that is a valid mathematical question—perhaps not).

 To help us address some of these questions, we do a little bit of algebra to confirm that